By: Lesley Brown

 To remain competitive, traditional auto groups have a vested interest in moving with the times.
 This explains why many majors, which have huge investment capacity on their side, are taking steps to position themselves in the MaaS ecosystem.

 In 2015, Daimler created moovel, its own MaaS offer bundling bus and rail services, car and bike sharing, ride hailing, and taxis.
-In February 2019, moovel was rebaptised REACH NOW as part of a mobility joint venture between Daimler and BMW Group and Daimler.
+In February 2019, moovel was rebaptised REACH NOW as part of a mobility joint venture between Daimler and the BMW Group.

 The two groups are together investing upwards of €1 billion to develop and more closely intermesh their services for car-sharing, ride-hailing, parking, charging and multimodal transport.
 The cooperation comprises five joint ventures: REACH NOW – multimodal services; CHARGE NOW – charging; FREE NOW –taxi ride-hailing; PARK NOW – parking; and SHARE NOW – car-sharing.